Course Information

 Late Assignment Policy

 Lab assignment code must be submitted electronically via GitHub.
-Lab reports must be submitted electronically in PDF format.
+Lab reports must be submitted electronically in PDF format via Canvas.
 No other formats will be accepted!
 Assignments must be submitted by 11:59pm on the due date unless otherwise specified.
-No late submissions will be accepted and no extensions will be granted except for a family or medical emergency.
+No late submissions will be accepted and no extensions will be granted except for serious illness, family emergency, or medical emergency.
 The instructors must be notified of this emergency in advance if at all possible.
 You can continue to push your code to GitHub and resubmit your report to Canvas as many times as you would like up until the deadline, so please feel free to upload early and often.
 If you submit an assignment even one minute past the deadline, then the assignment will be marked as late and not graded.
 We simply cannot accept late work given the tight timeline of the course.
-If you do not finish the code for the simulation part of an assignment, push what you have to GitHub and you can continue working on it after the deadline to: (1) ensure you have working code for the FPGA part; and (2) earn some points back for the simulation part through the revision process.
+Please plan your time accordingly!
+If you do not finish the code for the simulation part of an assignment, push what you have to GitHub by the deadline.
+You can continue working on it after the deadline to: (1) ensure you have working code for the FPGA parts; and (2) earn some points back through the revision process.
+If you do not finish the lab report, then upload what you have finished by the deadline.

 Regrade Policy